BalajeeRJS/Phonepe_Pulse_Data_Analysis/README.md

 This is Streamlit web app for analysing and visualizing Phonepe Pulse Data(2018-2022).The unstructured pluse data are cloned and transformed to structure data.
 Then,the structure data are stored in AWS RDS Mysql database.

+This project uses ETL (Extract , Transform , Load ) methodology.The Phonepe pulse data are extracted from Phonepe repository.
+The extracted data are transformed to structed data and stored in AWS MySql database.

 Web App is - [https://balajeerjs-phonepe-pulse-data-analysis-main-b2jniv.streamlit.app/](https://balajeerjs-phonepe-pulse-data-analysis-main-b2jniv.streamlit.app/)

 ## Tech Stack